-If you couldn't bring yourself to watch all of that, it was "chickens."
 Why?
 Because chicken is tasty, that's why.
 Amazingly, this was enough for Roadkill's career and gimmick to last almost five years and he had the distinction of being one half of the final ECW Tag Team Champions before the company went bankrupt.

 Who saw that one coming?